onap/integration-simulators-nf-simulator-ves-client/README.md

 # VES Client Simulator
 Simulator that generates VES events related to PNF PNP integration.

-## Usage of simulator
+## Usage of ves-client
 ### Setting up
-Preferred way to start simulator is to use `docker-compose up -d` command.
+Preferred way to start ves-client is to use `docker-compose up -d` command.
+This docker-compose has ves-client image set on `onap/org.onap.integration.nfsimulator.vesclient`.
+To test your local changes before running integration tests please build project using:
-All required docker images will be downloaded from ONAP Nexus, however there is a possibility to build those images locally.
-It can be achieved by invoking `mvn clean install -P docker` from top directory.
+`mvn clean install -P docker` from top directory.

 ### API
-Simulator provides REST endpoints which can be used to trigger sending events to VES.
+ves-client provides REST endpoints which can be used to trigger sending events to VES.

 *Periodic event sending*
-To trigger sending use following endpoint *http://<simulator_ip>:5000/simulator/start*.
+To trigger sending use following endpoint *http://<client_ip>:5000/simulator/start*.
 Supported method: *POST*
 Headers:
     - Content-Type - application/json